 All shades of red, wheaten, black and tan, or grizzle.
 Some may have limited white mixed within these colors.

-Prior to 1960, when it gained recognition as an independent breed, it was a variety of the Norwich Terrier, distinguished from the Norwich by its
+Prior to 1960, when it gained recognition as an independent breed, it was a variety of the Norwich Terrier.

 A Norfolk’s typical breed temperament is happy, self-confident and spirited.
 Norfolks have the softest temperaments of the Terrier Group.
 They are described as fearless, but should not be aggressive despite being capable of defending themselves if need be.